Got a Minute?

 Clear outdated and dirty papers off the front of the fridge.
 Keep only the things you really love.
 More papers/photos will arrive soon enough.

 Sort the plastics.
 Match lids and tubs.
 Use an extra empty container to hold lids.
-Discard ones that don’t match.
+Discard ones that do not match.
 Donate ones you never use.

 Do an exterior cabinet cleaning.
 Polish up doors and handles.
 If painted, touch up nicks with paint.

 Wash kitchen fabrics: curtains or valences, pot holders, placemats, tablecloths and others.
-Don’t forget to pre-treat splatters.
+Do not forget to pre-treat splatters.

 Clean out your junk drawer(s).
 Take items to where they belong.